How Digital Mapping is Transforming School Emergency Response

 By PASS Advisory Committee Chairman, Guy Grace

 According to a March 2024 AP article, “School shootings prompt more states to fund digital maps for first responders,” the past few years have seen more than 20 states enacting or proposing digital school mapping measures to support responders — who are often entering buildings where they’ve never been.
-As a K-12 security practitioner in the early ‘90s, when police officers were first starting to use laptops in the field, I thought a digital map would be an invaluable asset for aiding law enforcement and fire departments during emergencies.
+As a K-12 security practitioner in the early ‘90s, when police officers were first starting to use laptops in the field, I thought digital mapping would be an invaluable asset for aiding law enforcement and fire departments during emergencies.
 My initial focus was on improving their ability to handle burglaries and other routine incidents, not anticipating the scale of active shooter events that would later occur.

 While the district didn’t see a need for such a resource at the time, it became a personal passion project, and I digitized all 28 of our facilities with interactive floor plans of the building interiors and exterior grounds.
 Needless to say, everything changed dramatically on April 20, 1999, for my district and the nation when nearby Columbine High School was attacked.